 – Isabella Dugas — X-ray/Optical properties of dual merging galaxies

-Openings may be available for graduate students or undergraduate students to start in Fall 2020.
-Please email me (firstname.lastname@example.org) to set up an appointment to discuss potential projects.
+Openings may be available for undergraduate students to start in Spring 2021.
+Please email me (email@example.com) at the start of the Spring semester to set up an appointment to discuss potential projects.

 Former Group Members